CheeseCake87/flask-imp/docs/_md/v5/Imp-Introduction.md

 It will check each blueprint folder's `__init__.py` file for an instance of a Flask Blueprint or a Flask-Imp Blueprint.
 That instant will then be registered with the Flask app.

-See more about how importing blueprints work here: [Blueprint / Introduction](blueprint-introduction.html)
+See more about how importing blueprints work here: [ImpBlueprint / Introduction](impblueprint-introduction.html)